 A bio page is an important part of your website.
-It is something potential customers will look for to get an idea of the person behind the pictures.
+It is something potential customers will look for to get an idea of

 In this post, we will help you write a good photographer history for your professional website.
 We have tips, suggestions, do’s and don’ts for a complete history.

 Need a Bio Page on Your Website?

 The short answer is yes.
 As a photographer, you may think that your portfolio speaks for itself.
 A large part of your website will be dedicated to your photography work, but the bio page also plays an important role in your website.